 The High Court heard Carroll’s assets were €259 million, he owed banks €149 million, his rental income was €9.85 million a-year and he was paying annual interest of €7.9 million.

 It could be said that Carroll was treated badly by the banks and the system.

 However, every business person should remember that banks will consistently and reliably not have your back in the bad times.

-As of 2018 he was back developing however and kept an even lower profile.
+Happily, as of 2018 he was back developing and kept an even lower profile.

 Carroll’s aversion to Architects led to the construction of box like buildings that will exist well after he passes away. (which as we note at the start of our post, was on the 2nd March 2021.)